-43 VIII.
+VIII.
 Governing Provisions

-In the event of any conflict between these guidelines and the PPEA, the terms of thePPEA shall control.
+In the event of any conflict between these guidelines and the PPEA, the terms of the 6 7 PPEA shall control.

-4 5 Terms and Definitions 6 7 "Affected jurisdiction" means any county, city, or town in which all or a portion of a 8 qualifying project is located.
-9 10 "Appropriating body" means the body responsible for appropriating or authorizing 11 funding to pay for a qualifying project.
-12 13 "Comprehensive agreement" means the comprehensive agreement between the private 14 entity and the responsible public entity that is required prior to the development or 15 operation of a qualifying project.
-16 "Concentral stars" means the initial phase of any isster charties rate with a white and its 17 18 "Conceptual stage" means the initial phase of project evaluation when the public entity makes a determination whether the proposed project serves a public purpose, meets the 19 criteria for a qualifying project, assesses the qualifications and experience of a private 20 entity proposer, reviews the project for financial feasibility, and warrants further pursuit.
-21 22 23 "Cost-benefit analysis" means an analysis that weighs expected costs against expected benefits in order to choose the best option.
-For example, a city manager may compare 23 24 the costs and benefits of constructing a new office building to those of renovating and 25 maintaining an existing structure in order to select the most financially advantageous 26 option.
-27 28 "Detailed stage" means the second phase of project evaluation where the public entity 28 29 has completed the conceptual stage and accepted the proposal and may request additional 30 information regarding a proposed project prior to entering into competitive negotiations 31 with one or more private entities to develop an interim or comprehensive agreement.
-32 "Develop" of "development" means to also device develop finance lesse essuine 33 34 " Develop " or " development " means to plan, design, develop, finance, lease, acquire, install, construct, or expand.
-35 instant, construct, or expand.
-36 "Interim agreement" means an agreement between a private entity and a responsible 37 public entity that provides for phasing of the development or operation, or both, of a 38 39 qualifying project.
-Such phases may include, but are not limited to, design, planning, engineering, environmental analysis and mitigation, financial and revenue analysis, or 40 any other phase of the project that constitutes activity on any part of the qualifying 41 project.
-42 43 44 "Lease payment" means any form of payment, including a land lease, by a public entity to the private entity for the use of a qualifying project.
-44 45 to the private entity for the use of a quantying project.
-46 "Lifecycle cost analysis" means an analysis that calculates cost of an asset over its entire 47 life span and includes the cost of planning, constructing, operating, maintaining, 48 replacing, and when applicable, salvaging the asset.
-Although one proposal may have a

-4 lower initial construction cost, it may not have the lowest lifecycle cost once5 maintenance, replacement, and salvage value is considered.
+4 5 Terms and Definitions 6 7 8 "Affected jurisdiction" means any county, city, or town in which all or a portion of a qualifying project is located.
+9 10 11 "Appropriating body" means the body responsible for appropriating or authorizing funding to pay for a qualifying project.
+12 13 14 "Comprehensive agreement" means the comprehensive agreement between the private entity and the responsible public entity that is required prior to the development or 15 operation of a qualifying project.
+16 17 "Conceptual stage" means the initial phase of project evaluation when the public entity 18 19 makes a determination whether the proposed project serves a public purpose, meets the criteria for a qualifying project, assesses the qualifications and experience of a private 20 entity proposer, reviews the project for financial feasibility, and warrants further pursuit.
+21 entity proposer, reviews the project for financial reasionity, and warrants further pursuit.
+22 "Cost-benefit analysis" means an analysis that weighs expected costs against expected 23 benefits in order to choose the best option.
+For example, a city manager may compare 24 the costs and benefits of constructing a new office building to those of renovating and 25 maintaining an existing structure in order to select the most financially advantageous 26 option.
+27 28 "Detailed stage" means the second phase of project evaluation where the public entity 29 has completed the conceptual stage and accepted the proposal and may request additional 30 information regarding a proposed project prior to entering into competitive negotiations 31 with one or more private entities to develop an interim or comprehensive agreement.
+32 33 "Develop" or "development" means to plan, design, develop, finance, lease, acquire, 34 install, construct, or expand.
+35 36 "Interim agreement" means an agreement between a private entity and a responsible 37 public entity that provides for phasing of the development or operation, or both, of a 38 qualifying project.
+Such phases may include, but are not limited to, design, planning, 39 engineering, environmental analysis and mitigation, financial and revenue analysis, or 40 any other phase of the project that constitutes activity on any part of the qualifying 41 project.
+42 43 "Lease payment" means any form of payment, including a land lease, by a public entity 44 to the private entity for the use of a qualifying project.
+45 life span and includes the cost of planning, constructing, operating, maintaining, replacing, and when applicable, salvaging the asset.
+Although one proposal may have a lower initial construction cost, it may not have the lowest lifecycle cost once maintenance, replacement, and salvage value is considered.